sairaatta/conquer_chess/docs/rulebook/README.md

 11.2   Playing venue and playing area:

-11.2.1    The ‘playing venue’ is defined as the ‘playing area’, rest rooms, toilets, refreshment area, area set aside for smoking and other places as designated by the arbiter.
+11.2.1    The ‘playing venue' is defined as the ‘playing area', rest rooms, toilets, refreshment area, area set aside for smoking and other places as designated by the arbiter.

 11.2.2    The playing area is defined as the place where the games of a competition are played.